 The healthiest feed is one that is fresh (less than 4 weeks from the mill date) and free from mold toxins.
 Ingredient quality matters more than the brand name on the bag.

-Top 8 Organic & Non-GMO Chicken Feeds for USA Backyard Flocks (2025)
+Top 8 Organic & Non-GMO Chicken Feeds for USA Backyard Flocks (2026)

 1. Scratch and Peck Feeds Naturally Free Organic Layer

-- Feed Type: Organic, Non-GMO, Whole Grain Mash
+Feed Type: Organic, Non-GMO, Whole Grain Mash

-- Protein: 16%
+Protein: 16%

-- Best For: Fermenting feed, soy-free flocks
+Best For: Fermenting feed, soy-free flocks

-- Key Ingredients: Organic peas, organic wheat, organic barley
+Key Ingredients: Organic peas, organic wheat, organic barley

 Pros:

-- USDA Certified Organic and Non-GMO Project Verified.
+- USDA Certified Organic and Non-GMO Project Verified

-- Contains no soy (great for people with soy allergies).
+- Contains no soy (great for people with soy allergies)

-- Whole grains mean you can see exactly what your chickens are eating.
+- Whole grains mean you can see exactly what your chickens are eating

 Cons:

-- It is a “mash” (loose grains), so chickens might pick out the tasty bits and leave the vitamins (fines) at the bottom.
+- It is a “mash” (loose grains), so chickens might pick out the tasty bits and leave the vitamins (fines) at the bottom

-- Requires a special feeder or fermenting to prevent waste.
+- Requires a special feeder or fermenting to prevent waste

-Where available: Amazon, Chewy, Local Feed Stores Price: Premium ($$$ – as of November 2025)
+Where available: Amazon, Chewy, Local Feed Stores

 2. Kalmbach Feeds Organic 17% Layer Crumbles

-- Feed Type: Organic, Non-GMO, Crumble
+Feed Type: Organic, Non-GMO, Crumble

-- Protein: 17%
+Protein: 17%

-- Best For: Consistent egg production, picky eaters
+Best For: Consistent egg production, picky eaters

 Pros:

-- USDA Certified Organic and Non-GMO.
+- USDA Certified Organic and Non-GMO

-- Higher protein (17%) supports consistent egg production.
+- Higher protein (17%) supports consistent egg production

-- Crumble texture reduces waste compared to mash.
+- Crumble texture reduces waste compared to mash

 Cons:

-- Contains soy (for those avoiding it).
+- Contains soy (for those avoiding it)

-- Availability varies by region.
+- Availability varies by region

-Where available: Tractor Supply, Amazon Price: Moderate-High ($$ – as of November 2025)
+Where available: Tractor Supply, Amazon

 Our Experience: This was the easiest transition for our flock.
-During winter 2024-2025, when we switched our Buff Orpingtons from conventional to Kalmbach Organic, we noticed their feather regrowth after molting was about two weeks faster than previous years.
+During winter 2025-2026, when we switched our Buff Orpingtons from conventional to Kalmbach Organic, we noticed their feather regrowth after molting was about two weeks faster than previous years.
 The feed smells fresh, and we noticed fewer soft-shelled eggs within 10 days.
-For more details on Kalmbach’s product line and performance testing, see our dedicated Henhouse Reserve review.
+For more details on Kalmbach’s product line and performance testing, see our dedicated Kalmbach Henhouse Reserve review.

-3. DuMOR Organic Layer Pellets
+3. Nature’s Best Organic Egg Layer Pellets

-- Feed Type: Organic, Pellet
+Feed Type: Organic, Non-GMO, Pellet

-- Protein: 16%
+Protein: 16%

 Pros: